RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 2. Create a local Script in `StarterPlayer\StarterPlayerScripts`

-_(You can also use the ClientMain Localscript in the /Examples folder in v0.4.1 and above.)_
+_(You can also use the ClientMain Localscript in the /Examples folder in Release v0.4.1-alpha and above.)_

 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")